datanucleus/docs-datanucleus/src/site/markdown/documentation/development/index.md

 __Joerg von Frantzius__ : worked on the test suite, and RDBMS areas. _Currently inactive_

-In addition to those above, other people have contributed to varying degrees in the development of this software.
+In addition to those above, other people have contributed to varying degrees in the development of this software or documentation.

 DataNucleus tackles a wide range of problem areas - are you interested in contributing to the DataNucleus project and want to get involved?
 The best way is to become part of the DataNucleus community and start by contributing patches.
 From that, gain commit rights.
 Where you take the project to from there is up to you.